ralphbarac/Android-Debt-Ledger/README.txt

    - NOTE: if you have not completed step 1, your device should now prompt you to allow installation from unknown source
 7. Follow instructions to install the app

-## Method 2: Using emulated device
+## Method 2: Using emulated Android device

 1. Download and Install Android Studio: https://developer.android.com/studio
 2. Download and Unzip the Android Source Code (`DebtLedger.zip`)